facebookresearch/ParlAI/docs/source/torch_agent.rst

 Torch Agent implements much of the boilerplate necessary for creating a neural dialogue agent, so you can focus on modeling.
-Torch Agent limits its functionality to maintaining dialogue history, transforming text into vectors of indicies, and loading/saving models.
+Torch Agent limits its functionality to maintaining dialogue history, transforming text into vectors of indices, and loading/saving models.
 The user is required to implement their own logic in methods like `train_step` and `eval_step`.

 Torch Ranker Agent and Torch Generator Agent have more specialized stub